ennovum/immutably/README.md

 ### `apply`

-Immutably applies the given function to the respective part of the input data structure.
+Applies the given function to the respective part of the input data structure.

 ```
 output = immutably.apply(input, path, applyFn);